How to Calculate Car Lease Payment

 And because a lease is a type of loan, the fact remains that whether you lease or buy, you will still be spending more to drive the car than you would have to if you had saved up and paid cash for the car.

-Plus, because you will be leasing a "new" car instead of purchasing a "used" car, you will suffer the same warp-speed depreciation that comes from buying new instead of used (see the Car Depreciation Calculator).
-Buying or leasing a new car every 1-2 years is one of the fastest destroyers of potential future wealth ever known to mankind.
+Because you will be leasing a "new" car instead of purchasing a "used" car, you will suffer the same warp-speed depreciation that comes from buying new instead of used (see the Car Depreciation Calculator).

 For these reasons, and because I see "borrowing value to be repaid with interest" as nothing more than a legal way for the super-wealthy to inconspicuously siphon money out of the pockets of average hard-working Joes and Janes, the only car acquisition method I recommend is to save up and pay cash for a used car.